-Most VDG discussions start out informally, in the chat channel.
-Once there's general agreement in the real-time chat, the discussion moves to a Phabricator task.
-The goal here is to open the discussion to include developers, and make the proposal more concrete using images and mockups.
-Mockups can be created using KDE's Mockup Toolkit.
+Most VDG discussions start out informally in real-time chat, accessed using Matrix or Telegram (your choice, but Matrix is preferred).
+Once there is general agreement in the real-time chat, the discussion moves to a GitLab task.
+Our goal is to open the discussion to include developers, and make the proposal more concrete using images and mockups.

-In the Phabricator task, it's common for the details or scope to change based on developer feedback.
+In the GitLab task, it's common for details and scope to change based on developer feedback.
 This is normal!
-Developers have a better idea of what's technically possible or reasonable to change.
-Listen to developer feedback and change the design accordingly.
-At the same time, encourage them to listen to your expertise, and gently stand your ground if a developer tries to dictate design decisions to you.
+Developers may have a better idea of what is technically possible or reasonable to change given our constraints.
+Listen to developer feedback and change your design accordingly.
+At the same time, encourage them to listen to your expertise, and provide good evidence of your decisions as varying views will challenge your proposal.

-Once there's general agreement in the Phabricator task, work should begin and folks can start submitting patches!
+Once there's general agreement in the GitLab task, work should begin and folks can start submitting patches!

-In a highly technical field like programming, it's easy to know the limits of your expertise.
-This is more difficult in subjective fields like art and design, and it's very important to have a firm grasp of your own limitations.
+In a highly technical field like programming, it's easy to encounter the limits of your expertise.
+This is more difficult in subjective fields like art and design, and it's very important to have a firm grasp of what you can do.
 For example:

-- If you know you're not very artistically skilled, don't involve yourself heavily in design work, and accept direction from experienced designers
+- If you know you're not very artistically skilled, listen attentively to developers and experienced designers on what we look for.

-- If you produce designs that people aren't very enthusiastic about, try to solicit honest feedback regarding what could be improved rather than pushing on them
+- Request honest feedback for your design proposals regarding what could be improved rather than blindly pushing on them.

 - How to change the default wallpaper